vmware/vmware-aria-operations-integration-sdk/docs/guides/adding_content.md

      └── content.properties
     ```

+    ???+ note

-     > Note: A newly created report template will not contain a `resources` directory, unless it was cloned and/or edited from an existing report template that contained localization (See [Adding Localization](#adding-localization)).
+        A newly created report template will not contain a `resources` directory, unless it was cloned and/or edited from an existing report template that contained localization (See [Adding Localization](#adding-localization)).
 If localization is not required, ignore the `resources` directories in the following steps.

      Unzip the file and move the root directory to the `[project_dir]/content/reports` directory.
 The directory and report file (`content.xml`) can be renamed to match, if desired.
 For example, with two reports, `myReport` and `myOtherReport`, the project's content directory should look like this: